i-Vertix/glpi-docs-user/source/modules/assets/index.rst

 * The `Fusion Inventory <https://github.com/fusioninventory/fusioninventory-for-glpi/>`_ plugin transforms GLPI into an inventory server with the Fusion Inventory agents interfacing directly with the GLPI server.

-* The `ocsinventoryng <https://github.com/pluginsGLPI/ocsinventoryng>`_ plugin allow to synchronize the GLPI database with the `OCS Inventory NG <http://www.ocsinventory-ng.org>`_  inventory tool: the agents installed on the computers interface directly the the OCS Inventory NG server.

 Available types
 ---------------